The Phantom of the Open: Plot

-Enraged by his sudden popularity and by his blithe declaration that he will return to the tournament the following year, the R&A not only ban him from the tournament but also arrange to have him blocked from membership at - and therefore, the ability to play at - all golf courses in the country.
-Refusing to give up on his new hobby, he continues to train and in following years he re-enters the tournament by assuming a series of fake names and disguises, while attempting to raise his profile by actively pursuing media appearances.
-Though he eventually begins to record creditable scores at tournaments his antics force Vickers to add him to the list of redundancies, and lead Michael to further distance himself from his family.
+Enraged by his sudden popularity and by his blithe declaration that he will return to the tournament the following year, the R&A ban him from the tournament and have him blocked from membership at all golf courses in the country.
+Refusing to give up on his new hobby, he continues to train and in following years he re-enters the tournament by assuming a series of fake names and disguises, while attempting to raise his profile by pursuing media appearances.
+Though he eventually begins to record creditable scores at tournaments, his antics cause Vickers to add him to the list of redundancies and lead Michael to further distance himself from his family.

 A decade later, Maurice and Jean have been reduced to living in a caravan.
 Though Gene and James had become disco world champions and achieved the globe-trotting lifestyle Maurice once dreamed of, the decline of disco as a music form means the tournaments they thrived on have now all been abandoned, and they have been left with no source of income.
-Their return home leads the family to briefly reunite, where Michael criticises them all for their impractical dreams.
-Finally close to accepting defeat, the following day Maurice receives a letter from America which informs him that his performances led to the creation of a new golf tournament which can only be won by playing badly, and which has become very popular amongst amateur golfers.
-Maurice and his family are flown out in first class and treated as celebrities while Maurice is himself accorded the honour of being key-note speaker at a meal in his own honour.
-Even Michael eventually reconciles with his family and attends the event after he finds that even serious businesspeople now see his step-father not as a figure of humiliation but one of inspiration.
+Their return home leads the family to reunite, where Michael criticises them all for their impractical dreams.
+Close to accepting defeat, Maurice receives a letter from America which informs him that his performances led to the creation of a new golf tournament which can only be won by playing badly.
+Maurice and his family are flown out in first class and treated as celebrities while Maurice is accorded the honour of being key-note speaker at a meal in his own honour.
+Michael reconciles with his family and attends the event after he finds that even serious businesspeople now see his step-father not as a figure of humiliation but one of inspiration.